awainverse/asl-nam-2026/content/travel/index.md

     on campus, $260/night

-There are many other hotel options in Center City, which are also a quick walk or trolley or subway ride to UPenn campus.
+There are many other hotel options in Center City, which are also a quick walk, trolley, or subway to UPenn campus.
 These hotels will also be closer to the Convention Center where the [ICM](https://icm2026.org/) is taking place.